NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 The Dawn of La Buona Novella

-After Eros Bacoccina departed from Family Radio, he continued on his project, initially founded by Amelio Giannetta in San Francisco, CA, producing his daily 30-minute radio program called “La Buona Novella“.
+After Eros Bacoccina departed from Family Radio, he continued on his project, initially founded by Amelio Giannetta in San Francisco, CA, producing his daily 30-minute radio program in Italian called “La Buona Novella“.

 On the 4th of July 2013, on its 60th anniversary since its foundation, La Buona Novella Broadcasts (a California non-profit organisation) ceased all operations, mainly for lack of support from listeners and the ageing and dying group of supporters in the USA.
 Eros Bacoccina was also becoming old and finally retired.
 For several months, his radio programs and repeats were relayed again via NEXUS-IBA transmitters on AM/Medium Wave and Shortwave.